georghauschild/Human-Motion-AI/docs/Readme.md

 - [ ] Additional Human Movements
 - [ ] Implementation of [Marathon](https://github.com/Unity-Technologies/marathon-envs)

 The project is work in progress.
 Unprocessed optimization methods may be subject of change.
+- [x] indicates that the improvement method has already been evaluated and potentially implemented
+- [ ] indicates that the processing is still pending

 ## Training
 In order to generate a custom AI model, it is advisable to first optimize the training process and tailor it to the available hardware.